 santa teresa of avila and san juan de la cruz were considered "soul mates". (on account of this, they did their time on the gossip columns of their day.) she was twice his age when they met, and they both shared the same distinct style of mystical practices. teresa is considered a 16th century mystic-reformer, and juan a follower in the same path. aside from that, they both also shared their jewish-marrano ancestry, which is quite a remarkable fact given their exulted standing within the mystical iconography of the catholic church.

-but we need to look a bit deeper. when eckhart speaks of love, he is referring to what can be primarily regarded as a powerful and rapturous emotional content. most mystics do that. rumi and hafiz speak of the same, almost disembodied and yet overwhelming feeling of ecstatic love. teresa, in contrast, speaks not of love but of compassion. compassion is love as it applies to other beings in need. with this emphasis on the loving-ethical response to the presence of the divine within us, teresa's vision, i argue, is more quintessentially in line with her jewish-marrano spiritual ancestry. it brings spinoza to mind. when spinoza spoke of "intellectual love of god" his reference was the genesis concept of "da'at", when adam "knew - (da'at)" eve and became like one body. this is loving knowledge, or the knowledge that can be attained solely through the deed of love.
+but we need to look a bit deeper. when eckhart speaks of love, he is referring to what can primarily be regarded as an overwhelmingly powerful and rapturous emotional content. this is true of most mystics. rumi and hafiz speak of the same, almost disembodied and depersonalized, and yet overwhelming feeling of ecstatic love for the disembodied and depersonalized transcendent source of being. teresa, in contrast, speaks not of love per-se, but of compassion, for compassion is love as it applies to other beings in need. with this emphasis on a loving-ethical response to the presence of the divine within us, that is to say, a response in which the aspects of love and the aspects of ethics merge as one and the same, teresa's vision, i argue, is more quintessentially faithful to her jewish-marrano spiritual ancestry. it brings spinoza to mind, another son of marranos. when spinoza spoke of "intellectual love of god" his reference was the biblical genesis concept of "da'at", when adam "knew - (da'at)" eve and they became as one body. this is loving knowledge, or the knowledge that can be attained solely through the deed of love and the love that can be felt only through the knowing of the other.

-in the 20th century, religious-rebel martin buber posited dialogue as an alternative to both mysticism and spiritual individualism. in dialogue the presence of the other, as the other, is always confirmed, therefore the self does not merge into a larger unity, but in the act of dialogue it is transformed from "it" to "thou". as zen roshi daido loori said: "you and i are the same thing, yet i am not you and you are not me." in other words, we should not confuse our essential ontological oneness with our existential dialogical nature. from a dialogical understanding, god himself is the between of the i and the thou.
+in the 20th century, religious-rebel martin buber posited dialogue as an alternative to both mysticism and spiritual individualism. in dialogue the presence of the other, as the other, is always confirmed, therefore the self does not merge into a larger unity, nor it separates itself from the whole, but in the act of dialogue it is transformed from "it" to "thou". as zen roshi daido loori said: "you and i are the same thing, yet i am not you and you are not me." in other words, we should not confuse our essential ontological oneness with our existential dialogical nature. from a dialogical understanding, god himself is the between of the i and the thou.